The life cycles of household brands

 For another example, take Econo/EconoDX, once the most common ballpoint pen in every stationery shop, which is really hard to find.

-"The ballpoint market is dynamic and ever-changing," said Intisar Ahmed, professor of marketing at the University of Dhaka.
+"The ballpoint market is dynamic and ever-changing," said Muhammad Intisar Alam, professor of marketing at the University of Dhaka.

 Explaining the pen giant's fall, he said, "Econo pens retained the same design and colour for decades without innovation.

 "By contrast, Matador, originally a toothbrush manufacturer, entered the market with ergonomic grips, smoother bodies, and leak-proof caps.
-It anticipated consumer needs where older players did not," said Ahmed.
+It anticipated consumer needs where older players did not," said Alam.

 The story of Econo mirrors Cosco's: popularity is never permanent without adaptation, branding, marketing and revitalisation.